Take Your Dentures to the Next Level with Dental Implants in Peace River at Denture & Implant Cottage

-Dental implants are titanium screws that are threaded into the underlying bones beneath the gumline.
-This procedure sounds painful?
-However, were you aware that there are no nerves in bone?
+Dental implants are titanium screws that are threaded into the underlying bones beneath the gum line.
+The procedure sounds painful?
+However, were you aware that there are no nerves in the bone!
 The gum tissue is always regenerating fresh cells and begins to heal promptly.
-Within 7-10 days, fresh gum tissue is regenerated and dental implants integrate into the bone.
+Within 7-10 days, the fresh gum tissue is regenerated, and dental implants integrate into the bone.
 Depending upon the implant type you select and the number of implants you have placed, your healing time will vary.
 That doesn’t mean that you have to go without your partial or complete denture.
-It only means that we don’t place the finishing components inside your denture until the bone around the implant has healed and the implant is well integrated.
+It only means that we don’t place the finishing components inside your denture until the bone around the implant has healed, and the implant is well integrated.
 Dental implants are now more accessible than ever.
 The procedures are safe, efficient, backed with research and much more cost-effective than it has ever been before.

 How Dental Implants Work

 Dental implants can be placed around missing teeth and crowns.
-Partial dentures can be made to fit onto the dental implant attachments to add the support necessary.
-Since the dental implants are placed into the bone, while we create new crowns, partials or complete dentures to fit the implants, bone mass actually begins to once again produce those fantastic bone cells which will no longer atrophy.
+Partial dentures can be made to fit onto the dental implant attachment to add the support necessary.
+Since the dental implants are placed into the bone, while we create new crowns and partial or complete dentures to fit the implants, bone mass actually begins to once again produce those fantastic bone cells which will no longer atrophy.

-The problematic lower denture that commonly use to move, float and collect food particles beneath it, can now be made to actually snap onto attachments.
-It can be made to be removable by you or it can be fixed onto the implant attachments only to be removed by a dental professional.
+The problematic lower denture that is commonly used to move, float and collect food particles beneath it - can now be made to actually snap onto attachments.
+It can be made to be removable by you, or it can be fixed onto the implant attachments only to be removed by a dental professional.

 The Positive Impact of Dental Implants